Fjolle/Using-statistical-models-to-assess-the-impact-of-weather-conditions-on-bicycling-behavior/README.md

 ![Bar race chart 1](https://github.com/albagjonbalajdc/Modeling-bike-journeys-and-weather-in-London/blob/master/animation.gif)

 ![Bar race chart 2](https://github.com/albagjonbalajdc/Modeling-bike-journeys-and-weather-in-London/blob/master/animation2.gif)
 Distribution charts are a useful way to gain a comprehensive understaning of trends and outliers over time.
 The  graph below illustrates the distribution of bike rentals by day of the week and hour of the day.
 A distinct pattern can be seen between bike usage during the weekend and weekdays.
 During  weekdays, bike usage is highest between 7 and 9 in the morning and between 17 and 20 in the afternoon.
 Weekend bike usage peaks between noon and 14 in the afternoon.
 This pattern of bike usage could be explained by the fact that weekday bike usage is mostly associated with commuting to and from work, whereas weekend usage is mostly associated with midday leisure trips.

 ![Distribution](https://github.com/albagjonbalajdc/Modeling-bike-journeys-and-weather-in-London/blob/master/distribution_bike_trips.png)

+### Descriptive to Predictive

 One issue that impacts biking as a mode of transporation that doesn't impair other modes of transporation to the same extent, is weather conditions such as rainfall, snow, humidity, wind, and extreme temperatures.
 The research below analyzes the impact of weather on the use of London Santander bikesharing system.

 For the dependent variable analyzed, there was an average 2266 trips per hour with a standard deviation of 1304.
 The average trip duration was 19.6 minutes with a range of as short as 8 minutes to 514 minutes.
 Independent variables included both weather related variables and non-weather related control variables.
-London recorded a wide range of temperatures during 2019 spanning from -3.2 °C to 37 °C. The average humidity is London during 2019 was 65% and a standard deviation of 17%.
+London recorded a wide range of temperatures during 2019 spanning from -3.2°C to 37°C. The average humidity in London during 2019 was 65% with a standard deviation of 17%.
 The average wind speed was 8 MPH defined as a "gentle breeze".

 <a name="Preliminary"></a>
-### Preliminary analysis of the relationship between bike journeys and weather
+### Preliminary Analysis of the Relationship between Bike Journeys and Weather

 The relationship between daily number of bike trips and average daily temperature is depicted in the figure below.
 Bike trips pick up as the temperatures increase.
 We can notice a few outlier days explained by adverse weather impacts that day.
 June 12, 2019, for exmaple, only saw xx trips, because ...
 A drop in bike ridership can be seen during the period of extreme heat between July xx, 2019 and August xx, 2019.
 Days with low ridership can also be explained for reasons other than weather, such as only xx trips on Christmas Day.